Literature review | Aerosol Chemistry | Mar 21, 2024

 A thorough analysis of THS aerosol

-Scientifically substantiated heated tobacco products heat tobacco instead of burning it, resulting in the production of lower levels of harmful and potentially harmful constituents (HPHCs).
+Scientifically substantiated heated tobacco products (HTPs) heat tobacco instead of burning it, resulting in the production of lower levels of harmful and potentially harmful constituents (HPHCs).
 For THS, the levels of HPHCs in the aerosol are reduced on average by 90-95% compared with those found in the smoke of a 3R4F cigarette designed for scientific research.
-Those measurements focused on lists of constituents by health authorities such as the World Health Organization (9 chemicals on priority list), the U.S. Food and Drug Administration (18 chemicals excluding nicotine), and the Agency for Research on Cancer (12 group 1 carcinogens).
+Those measurements focused on lists of constituents by health authorities such as the World Health Organization (WHO) (9 chemicals on priority list), the U.S. Food and Drug Administration (FDA) (18 chemicals excluding nicotine), and the Agency for Research on Cancer (IARC) (12 group 1 carcinogens).
 In more recent research, described here, we expanded our focus with the aim of identifying all the chemicals present in the THS aerosol, both known and unknown, using a suite of untargeted analytical methods.
 Thanks to this approach, close to 100% of the chemicals present in THS aerosol at a level of 100 ng/stick or above have been identified.

 Aerosol generation and sample collection